 EASY TIPS FOR HOW TO MAKE SAUERKRAUT

-- Use fresh cabbage.
-The better your ingredients, the better the finished product will be.
-When you can pull a fresh head of cabbage out of your garden or from a farmer's market, it' makes amazing kraut.
+For great sauerkraut, begin with fresh ingredients.
+The better the ingredients, the better the final product.
+Pulling fresh cabbages from your garden or finding those last few just-in-season heads at your local farmer's market will yield some of the best results.
 But sauerkraut is also forgiving, so even a midwinter cabbage from the grocery store has yielded us some great results.

-- Give it time.
-You can ferment sauerkraut for only a few days before moving to cold storage, but giving sauerkraut a lower temperature and longer fermentation time can develop the flavor and texture a little better.
+You can ferment sauerkraut for only a few days before moving it to cold storage.
+But giving sauerkraut a lower temperature and longer fermentation time can develop the flavor and texture a little better.
 We suggest letting it ferment for 2 weeks, though experimenting with time and taste is the best way to determine what time frame works best for you.

 Thinly slice cabbage, salt it, then pound it with a tool such as the Cabbage Crusher or Pickle Packer for about 10 minutes, or until enough juice is released to form a brine and completely cover the cabbage.

-Move the cabbage and juice to fermentation containers, weigh the cabbage down to keep it below the brine.
-Cover with tight-fitting lids, airlock lids, or a tight-weave cloth, secured with a rubber band.
+Move the cabbage and juice to fermentation containers, and weigh the cabbage down to keep it below the brine.
+Cover with tight-fitting lids, airlock lids, or a tight-weave cloth secured with a rubber band.

-Place shredded cabbage and salt in a large fermentation crock or bowl.
-Instead of pounding, weigh the cabbage down with heavy bowls or pebbles.
-Press on the weights regularly to draw the natural juices out of the cabbage and submerge the cabbage slowly in the brine.
+Place shredded cabbage and salt in a large half-gallon vegetable fermenter or another fermenting container.
+Pack the cabbage tightly into the container and weigh the cabbage down with weights or pickle pebbles.
+Press on the weights to draw the natural juices out of the cabbage and submerge the cabbage slowly in the brine.

-After a couple of days, with continued pressing, the cabbage will have accumulated a fair amount of liquid at the top, enough to cover the cabbage completely.
+With continued pressing, the cabbage will have accumulated a fair amount of liquid at the top to cover the cabbage completely.

-In this method, the cabbage is not shredded or sliced prior to fermenting.
-Since whole cabbage heads cannot form their own brine fast enough to protect them from mold and unwanted yeasts a brine is generally created then used for fermenting.
+In this method, the cabbage is not shredded or sliced before fermenting.
+Since whole cabbage heads cannot form their own brine fast enough to protect them from mold and unwanted yeasts, a brine is generally created and then used for fermenting.